-The rebrand of Cathay Pacific’s sister airline, aimed to “provide customers with a more seamless travel experience across the airlines” and to appeal to “the increasingly large number of passengers from mainland China who seek the convenience and assurance of an internationally recognised premium airline with global connectivity”.
+The rebrand of Cathay Pacific’s sister airline aimed to “provide customers with a more seamless travel experience across the airlines” and appeal to “the increasingly large number of passengers from mainland China who seek the convenience and assurance of an internationally-recognized premium airline with global connectivity”.

-This transition included the introduction of the new Cathay Dragon livery on what were Dragonair’s Airbus A300-300, Airbus A321-200 & Airbus A320-200 planes.
+This transition included introducing the new Cathay Dragon livery on what were Dragonair’s Airbus A300-300, Airbus A321-200 & Airbus A320-200 planes.
 Their premium class is meant to more or less match Cathay Pacific Class which I reviewed on their A330.
-Passengers now enjoy a more unified brand experience, from interiors and in-flight services such as pillows and blankets, seating, entertainment and meals, to the Marco Polo Club loyalty programme.
+Passengers now enjoy a more unified brand experience, from interiors and in-flight services such as pillows and blankets, seating, entertainment, and meals, to the Marco Polo Club loyalty program.

 We have previously reviewed the best Business and First Class airport lounges at Hong Kong airport, so you can also pick the best lounge for your trip if you fly via their airport hub in Hong Kong and if you stay in the city itself, you will want to pick a hotel with one of the best club lounges in Hong Kong too.

-Cathay Dragon offers three classes of travel; First Class where you can enjoy a spacious cabin, a flat-bed seat, enhanced entertainment, and their Asian hospitality.
+Cathay Dragon offers three classes of travel; First Class, where you can enjoy a spacious cabin, a flatbed seat, enhanced entertainment, and their Asian hospitality.
 Cathay Dragon Business Class offers a comfortable personal space where you can work or relax.
-Cathay Dragon Economy Class offers convenient space, personal entertainment system, and attentive service.
+Cathay Dragon Economy Class offers convenient space, a personal entertainment system, and attentive service.

-Starting with one aircraft, Cathay Dragon has developed to become an award-winning Hong Kong-based carrier owning more than forty aircraft, and with a network covering the most popular travel destinations as well as business ports in Asia Pacific region.
-Cathay Dragon is well-recognised by its passengers of its extensive network in China.
+Starting with one aircraft, Cathay Dragon has developed to become an award-winning Hong Kong-based carrier owning more than forty aircraft and with a network covering the most popular travel destinations as well as business ports in the Asia Pacific region.
+Cathay Dragon is well-recognized by the passengers of its extensive network in China.
 Given the flourishing economy in Mainland cities and aviation hub synergy of Hong Kong, Cathay Dragon plays an increasingly important role in connecting passengers around the globe and Mainland China.

-Cathay Dragon is also the first local airline making an investment in local pilot training.
-In the late 1980s, the first generation pilot students joined the pilot training scheme and became the first batch locally born Chinese pilots.
+Cathay Dragon is also the first local airline to invest in local pilot training.
+In the late 1980s, the first generation pilot students joined the pilot training scheme and became the first batch of locally born Chinese pilots.
 To date, over 150 cadets have successfully completed the scheme.
 Cathay Dragon is a member of Cathay Pacific Group is an affiliate member of oneworld® and partner of Asia Miles.

 How To Redeem Miles On Cathay Dragon

 Previously, I used my British Airway Avios miles to redeem flights on Cathay Dragon.
-Cathay Dragon, previously known as Dragon Air, is a subsidiary of Cathay Pacific, and a Oneworld affiliate.
-Cathay Dragon primarily flies short-haul and regional flights, while Cathay Pacific focuses on the long haul flights.
+Cathay Dragon, previously known as Dragon Air, is a subsidiary of Cathay Pacific and a Oneworld affiliate.
+Cathay Dragon primarily flies short-haul and regional flights, while Cathay Pacific focuses on long-haul flights.
 Cathay Dragon, therefore, offers a great way to fly around Asia on Avios.
-If you want to fly on Avios for free as I do, I have outlined the three best Avios air mile credit cards with a referral bonus to get you onto that plane in style as quickly as possible.

 In comparison, my flight from Hong Kong to Danang was a morning flight on Cathay Dragon’s Airbus A320.
 Surprisingly, this flight only had a total of 8 business class seats, spread out across 2 rows.
 The flight also had more economy seats, with 150.
 For this flight, I was seated on 11H, which is the right aisle seat on the second row of business class.